stripe/veneur/README.md

 If you want a metric to be strictly host-local, you can tell Veneur not to forward it by including a `veneurlocalonly` tag in the metric packet, eg `foo:1|h|#veneurlocalonly`.
 This tag will not actually appear in DataDog; Veneur removes it.

-#### Counters
+#### Global Counters And Gauges

 Relatedly, if you want to forward a counter or gauge to the global Veneur instance to reduce tag cardinality, you can tell Veneur to flush it to the global instance by including a `veneurglobalonly` tag in the metric's packet.
 This `veneurglobalonly` tag is stripped and will not be passed on to sinks.

-**Note**: for global counters to report correctly, the local and global Veneur instances should be configured to have the same flush interval.
+**Note**: For global counters to report correctly, the local and global Veneur instances should be configured to have the same flush interval.

+**Note**: Global gauges are "random write wins" since they are merged in a non-deterministic order at the global Veneur.

 #### Hostname and Device